Official: Afghan soldier kills 3 US service members

 "A Mujahid (freedom fighter) infiltrator of the Islamic Emirate who had enrolled himself in the Kabul government's army attacked American soldiers in Lata Band area of Achin district in Nangarhar province today in the afternoon," said a written statement in Pashto obtained by CNN.
 "The American invaders were there to support their Afghan slaves."

-A US military spokesman in Afghanistan said: "We are aware of an incident in Eastern Afghanistan.
-We will release more information when appropriate."
+A US military spokesman in Afghanistan said the military "will release more information when appropriate."

 In Kabul, meanwhile, the US military command said an unspecified number of Afghan police were killed and wounded in a "friendly fire" incident during a joint Afghan-US operation overnight Saturday.

-In a statement, US Forces Afghanistan said members of the Afghan Border Police in Helmand Province were killed and wounded during an operation involving US and Afghan defense and security forces.
+US Forces Afghanistan said members of the Afghan Border Police in Helmand province were killed and wounded during an operation involving US and Afghan defense and security forces.

-Omar Zawak, spokesman for the governor of Helmand, said the deaths occurred when a US aircraft fired on Afghan police, the statement said.
+The deaths occurred when a US aircraft fired on Afghan police, said Omar Zawak, spokesman for the governor of Helmand.

 US Forces Afghanistan is investigating the incident.

-US and coalition casualties in Afghanistan have become rarer, falling dramatically since the Afghan government assumed responsibility for combat operations in 2014.
+US and coalition casualties in Afghanistan have become rarer in recent years, falling dramatically since the Afghan government assumed responsibility for combat operations in 2014.

-In late April, however, two US service members were killed and another wounded while conducting a joint raid in the Achin District, according to a Pentagon spokesman.
+But in late April, two US service members were killed and another wounded while conducting a joint raid in the Achin District, a Pentagon spokesman said.
 The operation was targeting ISIS-K, the terror group's Afghanistan affiliate.

 Achin District is the primary base of operations for ISIS in Afghanistan and has been the site of multiple joint US-Afghan counterterrorism missions.
 A US Army Special Forces soldier was killed fighting the terror group there in early April.

-The district is also where the US dropped one of its most powerful bombs earlier this month, killing close to 100 ISIS fighters, according to Afghan officials.
+The district is also where the US dropped one of its most powerful bombs, killing close to 100 ISIS fighters, according to Afghan officials.

 Beginning in 2016, Afghan security forces backed by US military advisers launched a major offensive against ISIS.
 Gen. John W. Nicholson, commander of US Forces Afghanistan, has said the terror group has lost about half of its fighters and been ejected from two-thirds of its territory.